BhagirathHegde/EVA4-S15/README.md

 - But as soon as I started running the 4th epoch, the disk space in colab starting running out of memory and after a lot of training,     it crashed and the epoch just stopped in between
 - I was clueless as to why this was happening as this never happened before
 - Then I used **timeit** to check which part of my code in tarining is taking too long
 - After a few trial and errors, I realised this was happening due to the weights being saved every few seconds - this was loading the     colab disk and crashing as soon as the disk was full
-- I then changed the condition in train() and mended it to save lesser number of times
+- I then changed the condition in train() and edited it to save lesser number of times
 ```
 if batch_idx % 2000 == 0:
         torch.save(model.state_dict(), PATH/f"{batch_idx}.pth")